-The DOL determines the type of degree and how much experience is needed for a job.
-The company’s advertisements should be in line with the DOL unless there is a business necessity.
+The DOL determines which type of degree and how much experience is necessary for a job, and the company can find those in the Dictionary of Occupational Titles.
+The company’s advertisements should align with the DOL unless there is a business necessity.
 A business necessity would justify why the company needs a person with more experience than is typically required.

-Let’s say a bank is building financial software for Fortune 500 companies using blockchain technology.
+For example, a bank is building financial software for Fortune 500 companies using blockchain technology.
 Because the company is investing millions if not billions, two years of experience is not enough, and so they are asking for five years of experience.

 Ad placement is not limited to these areas.

-Once the hiring process is completed, the company files the DS989 or Labor Certification with the Department of Labor, noting any business necessity.
+Once the hiring process is complete, the company files the DS989 or Labor Certification with the Department of Labor, noting any business necessity.
 It takes about six months to get the Labor Certification back.